mtctxd/three-blocks/README.md

 - Run `npm install` in your terminal
 - Run `npm run dev`

-So i had problem with getting errors
+### errors
+So i had problem with getting errors.
+Server suppose to send some response for this error Id's.
+And insterd just redirected to standart next.js 500 page.
+Also the positioning is wierd, so i had to spin some objects.